NuggMD

 Cannasugar can be made in a few different ways.
 Below is a classic recipe for beginners.

-Step 1: Decarbing your weed
+Step 1: Decarbing Your Weed

 The first step in any infusion process is to decarb your cannabis flower.

 1. Grind your cannabis.
-You can use a grinder or you can do this by hand.
+You can use a grinder, or you can do this by hand.
 Make sure the nugs are broken down into a fluffy, coarse-like pile (and not ground into dust).
 It’s fine to have a few cannabis sugar leaves (the smaller leaves on the nugs) intact.

-2. Preheat your oven to 250 degrees Fahrenheit.
+2. Preheat your oven to 250°F.

 3. Place the ground cannabis on the baking sheet.